WordPress Simple Membership Hide Adminbar shows you how to hide the adminbar from the website front-end for members, admin and more.

-Note: Each feature above allows you to hide or show adminbar and or wp dashboard for members or admin members.
-Members sign up to a Membership Level.
+Note: Each feature above allows you to hide or show the adminbar and or wp dashboard for members or admin members.
+Remember that when members sign up, they are assigned to a Membership Level.
 Each membership level is assigned to a wp user role.

-Step 3 ) The following image shows you the website membership login without any adminbar displayed on the top.
-This is a much cleaner, easy login process and less confusing for the members.
-This is achieved when you enable the following option Hide Adminbar mentioned in Step 2 ) above.
+Step 3 ) The following image shows you the website when a member logs in without the adminbar displayed.
+This is a much cleaner login process for members and less confusing.
+This is achieved when you enable the following option Hide Adminbar mentioned in Step 1 ) above.

-Only members with admin capabilities will see the wp dashboard when you enable the following option Show Adminbar to Admin mentioned in Step 2 ) above.
+In this example only members with admin privileges will see the wp dashboard.
+This is achieved when you enable the following option Show Adminbar to Admin mentioned in Step 1 ) above.